-For forward thinking business professionals looking to improve online visibility, the ability to efficiently create, publish, and distribute content has leveled the playing field.
-They need only to be imaginative, organized, and diligent in their follow through.
+For forward-thinking business professionals looking to improve online visibility, the ability to efficiently create, publish, and distribute content has leveled the playing field.
+They need only to be imaginative, organized, and diligent in their follow-through.

 Several factors can derail a content marketing campaign.
 The virtual world is a dense and disorienting labyrinth — our attention is in high demand.
 To be successful, content creators must be diligent in the allocation of resources, focusing on efforts with the highest potential to move the needle.
 To do this, it’s imperative to research what your audience wants and where they hang out.

-Content creation is an important aspect of a comprehensive digital marketing strategy, particularly in regards to SEO.
+Content creation is an important aspect of a comprehensive digital marketing strategy, particularly in regard to SEO.
 Properly optimized content can draw relevant organic traffic into your funnel like a moth into a flame.

 Read on to learn how content creation can help with your overall SEO strategy.

 What is Content Creation?

 Content creation is a simple three-step process.
 First, brainstorm topic ideas that are relevant to your customer persona.
 Second, develop content ideas in mediums that best suit your message — this could be video marketing, a podcast, business blogging, an infographic, or any other format.
 Third, publish and promote the content to your audience.